 For a really elaborate, polished infographic, hire a designer who knows sophisticated design software such as Adobe Illustrator and Photoshop.
 According to this excellent article on how to find an infographic design agency, the cost should be no more than $1,000.

 However, you can do your own infographic, if you’re willing to learn some basic software.
-The new web site visual.ly offers good examples of infographics, and is developing tools and templates to enable you to do your own.
+The web site Visme offers what looks like an easy-to-use system for creating your own infographics.
+And here is an article from Visme on how to organize your infographic.
 Here are other programs that enable basic do-it-yourself infographics, diagrams, flowcharts, maps and image processing:

 These tools are among those discussed in this article on tools for making your own infographics.